francycar/Excellence_path/README.md

 # Excellence_path
 This repository contains my  code of work realized for the Excellence Path, during the a.a.2020/2021 at Sapienza, University od Rome.
-I have built a new multi-tier domain according to the theoretical framework described in the paper ["Multi-Tier Automated Planning for Adaptive Behavior"] (https://arxiv.org/abs/2002.12445).
+I have built a new multi-tier domain according to the theoretical framework described in the paper [Multi-Tier Automated Planning for Adaptive Behavior](https://arxiv.org/abs/2002.12445).

 The folders are divided as follows: